jaydoncheng/SecureProgramming/README.md

 # Secure Programming 2023 - Webchat

-## todo
-- [ ] users
-    - [ ] user authentication (username/password)
-    - [ ] private messages to users using @name syntax
-    - [ ] list of logged in users
-- [ ] keys
-    - [ ] trusted third party for public key management (openssl script)
-        - needs documentation on what ttp server receives and does
-- [ ] proper command handling/user interface
-    - [ ] an unknown command "/unknown" should give an error message
-    - state variables for arguments
 ## Commands:
 1. User Registration and Login Commands:
 /register <user> <password>: Register with a chosen username and securely hashed password.